deepu9951/flask-api-ETL-assessment/README.md

 ```
 The Flask application will be running on http://127.0.0.1:5000

+# APIs Defined
+http://127.0.0.1:5000/ -- gives the unique customer IDs
+http://127.0.0.1:5000/orders/<customer_id> -- Gives the order details by the specified customer_id
+http://127.0.0.1:5000/customers/active -- Returns the order details of active customers

 Run the following command in the same virtual environment in a separate terminal to run the streamlit application
 ```
 streamlit run streamlit_app.py
 ```
 The Streamlit application will be running on http://localhost:8501/
+The application will be acting as a frontend layer to render the responses for the previously defined APIs.

 ## Improvements
 1. Using UUID for storing unique customer and order details.
-2. Scalability
-3. Implementing unit test cases in the code repository
+2. Implementing unit test cases in the code repository.
+3. Improving the efficiency of the source code